scrameta/b2b_notification/README.md

 These were recommended in a jwt authentication tutorial I found at pluralsight, a good training provider that we have used: http://www.pluralsight.com/guides/token-based-authentication-with-ruby-on-rails-5-api

+activerecord-insert_many
+High performance insertion using active record.
+Adding one at a time is very slow.
+I starting off using sequel.import, but the rails integration of config with active record does not work for free.

+rspec/faker
+Test tool recommendation from a rails experienced friend